 We listed below every entrepreneur and business who has appeared on Shark Tank Season 11 Episode 21.
 Many scammers claim they’ve received big investments from the Sharks or they have been on the show.
 If you don’t see a business on this list, they were not actually on Shark Tank.
 ABC’s episode guide and Wikipedia are some of the top places where you can check.

 List with all the appearances in season 11 episode 21:

 Shark Tank Air Date: 05/06/20 – Season 11 – Episode 21

 |$500,000 for 8%||$500,000 for 20%||Daymond John|

 Entrepreneurs: Brad Johnston, Lisa Love, and Greg Smith

-Tanoshi Kids Computers runs on Android and are design to work as 2-in-1 tablet and laptop.
+Tanoshi Kids Computers runs on Android and are design to work as 2-in-1 tablets and laptops.
 They are equipped with front and rear-facing cameras.
-Millions of apps and games available in the Google Play Store.
+In the Google Play Store are available millions of apps and games.

 Tanoshi is a Silicon Valley-based startup bringing experience from working at high-tech companies, including Apple, Google, and Hewlett-Packard.

 Tanoshi creates this affordable, age-appropriate, educational, and fun computers for all children.
 All the software kids need to complete school assignments and write papers is available.

 Kids can use this tables priced at $200 to play games on it, learn computer skills or connect with friends and relatives.